CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_2_projected.rst

 Projected quantum kernels
 =========================

-Use of projector / partial tracesmances.
+To understand Projected Quantum Kernels we should understand the limitations of "traditional" quantum kernels.
+These limitations have very deep implications in the understanding of kernel methods also on a classical perspective.

 Expressibility and curse of dimensionality in kernel methods
 ------------------------------------------------------------

+When approaching a ML problem we could ask if it makes sense at all to use QML techniques, such as quantum kernel methods.
+We understood in the last years [kbs21],[Hua21] that having a large Hilbert space where we can compute classically intractable inner products does not guarantee an advantage.
+But, why?

 When dealing with kernel methods, whether classical or quantum, we must exercise caution when working in high-dimensional (or even infinite-dimensional) Hilbert spaces.
-This is due to the fact that in high dimensions, certain unfavorable phenomena can occur, resulting in a kernel machine that, after the training phase, becomes a complex function prone to overfitting.
+This is due to the fact that in high dimensions, the problem of generalization becomes hard, *i.e.* the trained kernel is prone to overfitting.
+In turn, an exponential (in the number of features/qubits) number of datapoints are needed to learn the target function we aim to estimate.
 These phenomena are explored in the `upcoming tutorial <xxx>`__.

 For instance, in the classical context, the Gaussian kernel maps any :math:`\mathbf{x} \in \mathbb{R}^d` to a multi-dimensional Gaussian